Emilio Azcárraga Vidaurreta: Television industry

 Azcárraga Vidaurreta established Estudios Churubusco in the 1940s and created the first TV station in Mexico, Channel 2, in 1951.
 He became the first president of Telesistemas Mexicanos in 1955.
 His entertainment conglomerate was composed of 92 different business units by 1969.
 He died on 23 September 1972, before establishment of Televisa, S.A., a television production company on 1 January 1973.

-Family

-Emilio married Laura Milmo Hickman, daughter of Patricio Milmo Vidaurri, an American citizen, and Laura Hickman Morales.
-She was the granddaughter of Patricio Milmo O'Dowd (né Patrick Milmo (1826–1899), son of Darby and Sarah (née O'Dowd) Milmo of Lisaneena, Collooney, County Sligo, Ireland), a major stockholder in the Milmo National Bank of Laredo) and his wife, María Prudenciana Vidaurri Vidaurri (a descendant of the Vásquez Borregos, who helped to found Laredo, Texas).
+Personal life

-Emilio Azcárraga and Laura Milmo had three children: Emilio, Laura, and Carmela.
+Azcárraga married Laura Milmo Hickman, with whom he had three children, including Emilio Milmo.
 In 1899 Patricio Milmo and Sons was established as a bank to invest in such interests as railroads and mines.
 After the Mexican Revolution the company focused on safer investments, like the then-recently-developing radio industry.

+He died on 23 September 1972 in Houston.